shirokumacode/overwatch-omnic-rewards/README.md

 <details>
 <summary>My PC didn't shutdown after the stream ended</summary>
 The app tries to shutdown the computer on the next false live check.
-Howewer keep in mind it's still in beta:

 - Linux: Depends on *systemctl*
 - Windows: Not tested but should work